If you've been thinking about ditching your hormonal contraceptive, you've probably spent a bit of time weighing up the pros and cons.

 Your hormones can really influence your mood, so it makes sense that it might fluctuate as things reset.
 But if you're really not feeling like yourself, or are struggling with your mood/mental health, make sure you reach out to someone you trust.

-How long after stopping the pill will you ovulate?
+How long after stopping hormonal birth control will you ovulate?

 At the risk of sounding like a broken record, it depends!
 It could take a month or two for you to start ovulating again, or for some people, it might happen really quickly [8].